lm3nitro/Projects/Netflow/Part 1-Cisco Netflow.md

 ![Pasted image 20240527124225](https://github.com/lm3nitro/Projects/assets/55665256/f2b76dce-f920-4042-9c7c-e7bbd2ac084f)

-Let's look at the Netflow cache entries again, now we have some entries:
+Let's look at the NetFlow cache entries again, now we have some entries:

 ![Pasted image 20240527125355](https://github.com/lm3nitro/Projects/assets/55665256/794f47d6-b83d-4482-bbe0-0e0e21bfbdb4)

 Tracking flows on Gi0/0 interface:

 > [!NOTE]
-> The ip route-cache flow command  will track all ingress flows on the physical interface and all sub-interfaces.
-You can also use the ip flow egress or ip flow ingress commands if you only want to enable it on one sub-interface or in one direction.
+> The IP route-cache flow command will track all ingress flows on the physical interface and all sub-interfaces.
+You can also use the IP flow egress or IP flow ingress commands if you only want to enable it on one sub-interface or in one direction.

 ![Pasted image 20240527132357](https://github.com/lm3nitro/Projects/assets/55665256/cd41312d-f79c-46bb-85f4-43c188dba955)